Colon and Rectal Cancer Research Highlights

 The American Cancer Society employs a staff of full-time researchers who relentlessly pursue the answers that help us understand how to prevent, detect, and treat cancer, including colorectal cancer.
 They investigate associations between lifestyle and colon/rectal cancer using data from the ongoing Cancer Prevention Study II (CPS-II), which the Society began in 1982.
 They are also conducting a new multi-year cancer prevention study, CPS-III.

-- In both men and women, colorectal cancer is the third most commonly diagnosed cancer and the third leading cause of cancer death.
+- In both men and women, colon/rectal cancer is the third most commonly diagnosed cancer and the third leading cause of cancer death.

-- While large declines in colorectal cancer incidence and death rates in the past decade have been attributed to increased colonoscopy use, only 59% of people aged 50 or older, for whom screening is recommended, reported having received colorectal cancer testing consistent with current guidelines in 2010 according to the National Health Interview Survey.
+- While large declines in colon/rectal cancer incidence and death rates in the past decade have been attributed to increased colonoscopy use, only 59% of people aged 50 or older, for whom screening is recommended, report being consistent with colorectal cancer screening guidelines according to the National Health Interview Survey.

 The report concludes that significant progress in the prevention and early detection of colorectal cancer is possible by increasing access to and utilization of colorectal cancer screening tests.

 American Cancer Society-Funded Research and Training Grants*

 The Society also supports an Extramural Grants program that funds individual investigators engaged in cancer research or training at medical schools, universities, research institutes and hospitals throughout the U.S. Following rigorous and independent peer review, the most innovative research projects are selected for support.